 In conclusion, if you have plantar fasciitis, you should avoid running and other high-impact activities.
 Instead, focus on low-impact activities and rest.
 If the pain persists, consult a doctor or physical therapist for treatment options.

-If you are struggling with plantar fasciitis and would like to learn more about treatment options, please contact our office.
+If you are struggling with plantar fasciitis and would like to learn more about treatment options, please Contact The Advanced Foot and Ankle Institute of Georgia to get in touch with a qualified podiatrist in Marietta.
 Our team of experts can help you find relief from your pain with plantar fasciitis treatment in Marietta.